 The Wine Society needs to be sustainable so we can provide members with delicious wines for many years to come.
 The good news is that our sustainability plan is already under way.
 We do hope you join us on this journey.

 Meet our sustainability team

 Our sustainability plan is not a standalone project: it’s something that needs to be infused through everything The Wine Society does, becoming a mindset and a part of everyone’s role.
-We are delighted to be joined by Dom to help us achieve this.
-Dom has overall responsibility and accountability for our sustainability plan, and has been involved in sustainability for most of his 20-year career, including ten years in international development.
+Dom, our director of sustainability and social impact, has overall responsibility and accountability for our sustainability plan, and has been involved in sustainability for most of his 20-year career, including ten years in international development.
 Dom joins us from leading consultancy Sancroft.

 Simon has been at The Society for more than a decade, heading our Tastings Team before moving into our Buying Department.
 Now head of wine sustainability, Simon works with our suppliers to encourage and accelerate collaboration and improving sustainability throughout our wine supply chain.
 It’s important we support, enable and encourage the growers with whom we work, and Simon’s experience across the wine industry makes him the ideal person for the job.

 A name and a voice many members will be familiar with, Isobel led our Member Services team for 26 years before taking up her new role to focus on the people-based goals of our sustainability plan.
 Isobel’s focus is making The Society a more inclusive organisation that represents all of our members, the organisation’s values, the health and wellbeing of our employees and efforts in the wider community such as supporting charities, fundraising and our new training and mentorship schemes.